spanner888/CamScripts/README.md

 ## Release notes:

+* V0.0.3  2024-09-10

+- Bug fix related to FreeCAD AddonManager not loading
+- Improving Example 4 to reduce duplicate tool messages (still WIP)
+- Documented and tested how to get new Materials-Model inheritance working for user folder
+- README's menu fixes, which need github release for test confirmation
+- Still possible blocking issue related to FC toolbars being closed and more duplicate tool etc msgs to fix.

-* V0.0.2  2024-08-??
+* V0.0.2  2024-09-02

-- Install using FreeCAD Addon Manager, but only via FC Prefs - Addon Manager add repo at present.
+- Install using FreeCAD Addon Manager, but only via FC Prefs - Addon Manager add repo at present
-- Add menu "Scripts" to FreeCAD menu bar, to run scripts, show readme's, Tool Shape, Material and script file info.
+- Add menu "Scripts" to FreeCAD menu bar, to run scripts, show readme's, Tool Shape, Material and script file info
-- Early draft README's for Import, ToolBit Add and Full Process -
+- Early draft README's for Import, ToolBit Add and Full Process

 * V0..01  2024-08-31: